-Does that sound a little extreme to anyone?
-Well, it is!
-What you do - or not do - in the gym has a greater impact than we realize.
+What you do - or do not do in the gym has a greater impact than we realize our over all health and inflammation level.

 What most personal trainers and group fitness instructors miss is the cost of chasing just those goals.
 “No pain, no gain”, right?